enkidevs/curriculum/docker/fundamentals/overview/docker-cli.md

 [1: daemon]
 A daemon is a computer program that runs in the background (outside of direct user control) and performs a specified operation at predefined times or in response to certain events.
 It is usually used for performing automated, administrative tasks for the operating system or an application.
 For example, `syslogd` is the daemon that implements the system logging facility on Linux, and `sshd` is a daemon that serves incoming SSH connections.
-Traditionally, the name of a daemon process ends with the letter `d`, to make ot more distinguishable from other processes.
+Traditionally, the name of a daemon process ends with the letter `d`, to make it more distinguishable from other processes.